manticoresoftware/manticoresearch/manual/Node_info_and_management/Node_status.md

 <!-- example prometheus exporter -->

 Manticore Search has a built-in Prometheus exporter.
-To request metrics, make sure the HTTP port is exposed and simply call the /metrics endpoint.
+To request metrics, make sure the HTTP port is exposed and simply call the `/metrics` endpoint.

-**Note:** The exporter requires **Buddy** to be enabled.
+> NOTE: The exporter requires [Manticore Buddy](Installation/Manticore_Buddy.md).
+If it doesn't work, make sure Buddy is installed.

 <!-- intro -->
 ##### HTTP: